Digitizing historical postcards from the CVTC Permanent Collections & Archives

 The Cultural Heritage Steward: Selena Ortega-Chiolero

 Selena Ortega-Chiolero has worked with an array of museums, galleries and non-profit organizations throughout California and Alaska.
 Her broad industry experience includes museum administration, development, curation, collections, exhibitions and programs.
-She holds degrees in both Art History and Asian Studies from California State University, Sacramento, certifications in Museum Studies from the Institute of American Indian Arts in Santa Fe, New Mexico, and Cultural Heritage Tourism from the International Institute of Tourism Studies at George Washington University.
-Selena is currently working towards her Masters of Fine Arts in Cultural Administration (Tribal Museums and Cultural Centers) from the Institute of American Indian Arts in Santa Fe, New Mexico, and was a 2021-2023 Fellow with the University of Virginia’s Rare Book School’s Andrew W. Mellon Fellowship for Diversity, Inclusion and Cultural Heritage.
+She holds degrees in both Art History and Asian Studies from California State University, Sacramento, certifications in Museum Studies from the Institute of American Indian Arts (IAIA) in Santa Fe, New Mexico, and Cultural Heritage Tourism from the International Institute of Tourism Studies at George Washington University.
+Selena recently completed her Masters of Fine Arts in Cultural Administration (Tribal Museums and Cultural Centers) from IAIA in May 2024, and was a 2021-2023 Fellow with the University of Virginia’s Rare Book School’s Andrew W. Mellon Fellowship for Diversity, Inclusion and Cultural Heritage and a member of the 2024 Archives Leadership Institute.

 As a first generation Mexican American with Indigenous Mexican roots that extend from the Tarahumara community in the Barranca de Cobre region of Chihuahua, Mexico, Selena carries her cultural traditions and family history close to heart.
 It serves as the inspiration and drive behind all of her work.